 The difficulty in card counting for beginners is remembering what the count is.
 Getting it wrong destroys the whole strategy and forces you into making incorrect decisions.

-Deal yourself the cards and then practice keeping a count.
+Deal yourself with the cards, and then practice keeping a count.
 It’s also worth purchasing additional decks of cards so you can better replicate the effect of counting in a multi-deck blackjack game.

-So you see that card counting is both simple and complicated.
+So you see that card counting is both complicated and straightforward.
 The basic strategies of each of the systems are not difficult to grasp, but you have to make important decisions about when to count cards.
-If you're looking to improve your edge, you'll need to practice, and playing online is a fantastic way to do that.
+If you’re looking to improve your edge, you’ll need to practice, and playing online is a fantastic way to do that.